Oops! Sorry!!

 Tower Garden Growing Guide

-Discover how easy it is to nurture nutrient-dense greens, vegetables, and herbs at home with Tower Garden by Juice Plus.
-This step-by-step guide covers starting seedlings in rockwool, transferring to your vertical hydroponic garden, and maintaining the system for vibrant, healthy produce.
-Whether you’re a beginner or seasoned gardener, you’ll succeed with Tower Garden’s aeroponic system.
+Learn how to grow nutrient-dense greens, vegetables, and herbs at home with Tower Garden by Juice Plus.
+This step-by-step guide covers starting seedlings in rockwool, transferring plants into the tower, and maintaining the system for healthy, productive growth.

 Rockwool cubes and a seedling in a rockwool cube for Tower Garden vertical hydroponic gardening

-Rockwool is a lightweight, eco-friendly growing medium ideal for starting seedlings.
-Made from spun volcanic rock, it holds water and nutrients while allowing oxygen flow for rapid root development.
-This makes it perfect for vertical hydroponic gardening, helping you nurture nutrient-dense greens and vegetables at home.
+Rockwool is a lightweight growing medium commonly used for starting seedlings.
+Made from spun volcanic rock, it holds water and nutrients while still allowing oxygen to reach developing roots.
+This combination helps seedlings establish quickly, making rockwool especially useful for vertical hydroponic gardening.

 Hand holding seeds over a germination tray with rockwool cubes and vermiculite for Tower Garden seedling growth